 The sound is best described as organic while also maintaining a raw and vibrant sound.
 It’s ideal for powerful tones for rhythm guitar, yet it sustains a smooth sound for solos.
 With all of this combined, they still maintain that classic Marshall sound.

-What this amp won’t give you is an ultra-powerful sound or floor-shaking bass.
+What this guitar amp won’t give you is an ultra-powerful sound or floor-shaking bass.
 But if you want to crank up the master level, you will get more crunch in your sound.
 The sound produced is definitely cleaner than modern Marshall amps, giving you an intense sound with more balance.

 Because of these characteristics, the Marshall Origin series is not ideal if you’re playing metal.
-However, just about any guitarist or bassist in other genres will find use out of the Origin series, though it’s best for rock bands channeling classic rock music from the 60s and 70s as well as blues.
+However, just about any guitar player or bassist in other genres will find use out of the Origin series, though it’s best for rock bands channeling classic rock music from the 60s and 70s as well as blues.

-Amps and Heads in the Origin Line
+Amps and Heads in the Origin Amplifier Line

 There are three combos and two heads in the Marshall Origin line.
 Each product offers something different and this line is ideal for various musicians.
 Here’s a breakdown of each.